 What is not good faith[edit source]

 Actions inconsistent with good faith include constant vandalism and lying.
 If you have spotted obvious vandalism by any user, this rule does not apply.
-Vandalism can be reported immediately here or you can revert the page yourself.
+Vandalism can be reported to an admin or you can revert the page yourself.